dbushong/async-q/README.md

 ordered results.

 It is also possible to use an object instead of an array.
-Each property will be run as a function and the results will be passed to the final callback as an object instead of an array.
+Each property will be run as a function and the results will be resolved as an object instead of an array.
 This can be a more readable way of handling results from async.series.

 __Arguments__